spraguejdev/visual-ecommerce/README.md

 ## Dependencies

-From within the root directory:
+- From within the root directory:

-npm install -g webpack
+- npm install -g webpack
-npm install
+- npm install

+## License
+- This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Versioning
-I use Git for versioning.
+- I use Git for versioning.

 ## Authors
-John Sprague - Software Engineer
+- **John Sprague** - Software Engineer